simgrid/simgrid/docs/source/intro_concepts.rst

  - The application's **Deployment Description**.
 In SimGrid terminology, the application is an inert set of source files and binaries.
-To make it run, you have to describe how your application should be deployed on the virtual platform.
+To make it run, you have to describe how your application should be deployed on the simulated platform.
 You need to specify which process is mapped on which machine, along with their parameters :ref:`(more info) <scenario>`.

  - The **Platform Models**.
-They describe how the virtual platform reacts to the actions of the application.
-For example, they compute the time taken by a given communication on the virtual platform.
+They describe how the simulated platform reacts to the actions of the application.
+For example, they compute the time taken by a given communication on the simulated platform.
    These models are already included in SimGrid, and you only need to pick one and maybe tweak its configuration to get your results :ref:`(more info) <models>`.